 Social anxiety is a type of anxiety that relates to social situations.
 It can affect people when they talk to others – not just in large gatherings, but also when they're meeting new people at work or school.
 It can also affect one-to-one conversations and is sometimes called social anxiety disorder or social phobia.

 Our member Lou Baker is an integrative therapist, who works with a variety of techniques and tools to tailor an individual approach for her clients.

 Lou says: “Social anxiety is about being afraid of how others perceive you and of people judging you.
 There's a fear of being embarrassed or saying something wrong in front of other people.
 These thoughts spiral and create anxiety.”

-As we come out of COVID-19 lockdown restrictions, some people are worried about starting to socialise again after months of limited social contact.
-The term ‘re-entry anxiety’ has been used to cover the impact these fears are having on people – that covers social anxiety too.
+During the course of the pandemic, some people were worried about socialising following months of limited social contact due to lockdown restrictions.
+The term ‘re-entry anxiety’ describes the impact these fears are having on people, and that covers social anxiety too.

 Counselling can give you a safe space to talk about how you’re feeling, without being judged.
 A counsellor can help you understand why you feel way this way and support you to overcome it.

 Social anxiety, like any form of anxiety, stems from our fight or flight response.
 This is a physiological response triggered by a release of hormones that either prompts us to stay and fight or to flee.
 We may also freeze and feel unable to do or say anything.
 It happens when we believe we’re under threat.